MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/kafka-connector-sink-v2.md

 ```

 **Solution**: Check the source topic’s serialization format.
-Then, either switch Kafka Connect Sink Connector to use the right converter or switch the upstream format to Avro.
+Then, either switch the connector to use the right converter or switch the upstream format to Avro.

 ### Read a JSON message without the expected schema/payload structure